This stretch could be good for you if you often:

 Our feet are our foundation.
 Anything affecting their ability to function will have an effect higher up.
 So taking care of our feet is equivalent to caring for our whole body.
 I can summarize what I’ve learned so far about keeping feet healthy in two words: go barefoot.
 Continue reading

-This is a great stretch for people who get an ache in their upper back between their shoulder blades, as well as those with neck pain or who spend time looking forward or doing stuff with their arms in front of them… Continue reading
+This is a great stretch for people who get an ache in their upper back between their shoulder blades, as well as those with neck pain or who spend a lot of time doing stuff with their arms down in front of them… Continue reading

 Breathing is such a critical part of life that people have written books about it, and some bodyworkers specialize solely in teaching people to breathe more fully and easily.
 But I’m just going to focus on a few aspects of breathing and how it plays a role in my massage work so far.